White House considering outsider to review intelligence agencies

 - "All I am saying is there is not an announcement at this time," a White House spokeswoman said

-(CNN)The White House is considering tapping Stephen Feinberg, founder of a New York investment firm, to conduct a review of US intelligence agencies, according to US officials with knowledge of the plans.
+(CNN)The White House is considering tapping Stephen Feinberg, founder of a New York investment firm and a longtime friend to President Donald Trump, to conduct a review of US intelligence agencies, according to US officials with knowledge of the plans.

 There are still many issues to work out, especially because the Director of National Intelligence -- by statute -- has oversight over the agencies and is the President's prime contact on all intelligence issues, one of the sources said.